Table of contents

 After all, not all suburbs are created equal.

-It seems that in our new “Covid Normal” world, people love the thought that most of the things needed for a good life are within a 20-minute public transport trip, bike ride or walk from home.
+It seems that since those terrible days of COVID lockdowns, people love the thought that most of the things needed for a good life are within a 20-minute public transport trip, bike ride or walk from home.

 Things such as shopping, business services, education, community facilities, recreational and sporting resources, and some jobs.